AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-duckdb-polars-iceberg.md

 **Data size exceeds what fits in reasonable cloud storage in a single query path.** When the input data for a transformation is multiple terabytes, DuckDB and Polars' sequential scan (even with parallel execution) can't match the parallelism of a distributed Spark or Dremio query that reads hundreds of partitions simultaneously from dozens of executors.

 **Team size creates contention.** DuckDB and Polars run in-process.
-When a team of 20 analysts all need to run queries simultaneously, a shared distributed warehouse—Redshift, Snowflake, Dremio—provides resource isolation and fair scheduling that single-process tools can't.
+When a team of 20 analysts all need to run queries simultaneously, a shared distributed warehouse, Redshift, Snowflake, Dremio, provides resource isolation and fair scheduling that single-process tools can't.

 The transition from local analytics to distributed infrastructure is not a failure of the local tools.
-It's a success signal—the platform has grown to the scale where distributed compute investment pays off.
+It's a success signal, the platform has grown to the scale where distributed compute investment pays off.
 DuckDB and Polars remain valuable at that scale too, in their appropriate roles: DuckDB for developer-local exploration and testing, Polars for Python-based feature engineering pipelines that run as Kubernetes jobs, and both as components in larger orchestrated workflows.

 ---